Skip to main content

 LR1110 GNSS Formatted Nav1

-This position message can carry up to 10 satellite information.
-The multi-frame format can be used.
-In this case each frame carries a single scan.
+This position message can carry up to 10 satellite information fields.
+The multi-frame format can be used if there are more than 10 satellites or the user trigerred multiple scans.

 TimeSat 1 infoSat 2 info